defunctdreams/infectious-disease-simulation/README.md

 A program to visualise simulations of an infectious disease spreading through a procedurally generated basic town.

 ![Simulation Demo Gif](./assets/simulation_demo.gif)
+The simulation shown above has been run with default parameters.

 This README details (in part) the key components of the program and how they work.